You are listening to the Sean Hannity Radio Show Podcast.

 If there's information out there, you want it, and then you make what you do with it.

-If there was something that came from it that was shady, if it was a danger to national security, I would obviously bring it right to someone, but I didn't know what anything was.
+If there was something that came from it that was shady, if it was a danger to national security, I would obviously bring it right to someone.

-Turns out it was nothing.
+Turns out, it was nothing.

-And therefore there's nothing to be able to actually talk about.
+And therefore, there's nothing to be able to actually talk about.

 The whole contact took how long?